Ready to sue a towing company? Start by sending them a demand letter.Write Letter

 “(2) A person who knowingly charges a vehicle owner a towing, service, or storage charge at an excessive rate, as described in subdivision (h) or (i), or who fails to make available his or her rate as required in subparagraph (B) of paragraph (1) of subdivision (i), is guilty of a misdemeanor, punishable by a fine of not more than two thousand five hundred dollars ($2,500), or by imprisonment in a county jail for not more than three months, or by both that fine and imprisonment.”
 (CA VEH Code Article 22658(j)(1-2))

-What is Predatory towing?
+What is Predatory Towing?

 How do you fight predatory towing?
 Due to predatory towing generally being a morally wrong practice and not something illegal, the best way to fight it is to be properly defended.
 It is up to you to be conscious of everywhere you park and what the local laws or regulations are; be aware and always look at parking signage!

-Are there California predatory towing laws?
-Oftentimes, since predatory towing victimizes those who are illegally parked for a short time, you may catch the tow truck in the process of hooking up your car while they are still inside the private property.
+Since predatory towing victimizes those who are illegally parked for a short time, you may catch the tow truck in the process of hooking up your car while they are still inside the private property.
 If this is the case, then some laws give options for the tow truck to release your vehicle for a lesser charge than if they were to tow your vehicle to a storage facility.

 “(h) A towing company may impose a charge of not more than one-half of the regular towing charge for the towing of a vehicle at the request of the owner, the owner’s agent, or the person in lawful possession of the private property pursuant to this section if the owner of the vehicle or the vehicle owner’s agent returns to the vehicle after the vehicle is coupled to the tow truck by means of a regular hitch, coupling device, drawbar, portable dolly, or is lifted off the ground by means of a conventional trailer, and before it is removed from the private property.
 The regular towing charge may only be imposed after the vehicle has been removed from the property and is in transit.”
 (CA VEH Code Article 22658(h)

-One Hour Rule for Towing a Vehicle
+One-Hour Rule for Towing a Vehicle

 “(5) Existing law prohibits an owner or person in lawful possession of private property that is held open to the public, or a discernible portion thereof, for parking of vehicles at no fee, from towing or removing, or causing the towing or removal, of a vehicle within one hour of the vehicle being parked, except as excluded.”
 (AB 2210(5))

-California Towing Company Damaged Your Car
+Towing Company Damaged Your Car

 A tow truck damaged my car in California, what can I do?